altar31/altar31/README.md

 ## 👨‍🔬 Science

-Although, I started my research journey in Physics-Chemistry field (Powder metallurgy), I became passionate about **Deep Learning/Machine Learning algorithms** development for **computer vision** and **data-driven scientific discoveries**.
-Along the way, I also developed an interest in **Artificial General Intelligence** (AGI) systems with an emphasis on AI-safety, governance and Human-AI alignment research.
-Finally, i'm an [open-science](https://elifesciences.org/articles/16800) advocate !
+Although, I started my research journey in Physics-Chemistry field (Powder metallurgy), I became passionate about **Deep Learning/Machine Learning algorithms** development for **computer vision**, **time series analysis/forecasting** and **data-driven scientific discoveries**.
+Along the way, I also developed an interest in **Artificial General Intelligence** (AGI) systems with an emphasis on AI-safety, governance and Human-AI alignment.
+Finally, i'm an [open science](https://elifesciences.org/articles/16800) and [open source](https://en.wikipedia.org/wiki/Open-source_software) advocate !

 My main research interests are :
 * 🤖 Neural Architecture Search and High-performance machine learning
-* 👓Deep Learning for computer vision with an emphasis on images segmentation applications
+* 👓 Deep Learning for computer vision with an emphasis on images segmentation applications
+* 〰〰 Machine Learning and Deep Learning for time series analysis/forecasting
-* 🤖📋🖋AGI systems and their governance
+* 🤖📋🖋 AGI systems and their governance

 [You can find my ORCID record](https://orcid.org/0000-0003-1579-2859) and my [researchgate](https://www.researchgate.net/profile/Damien-Sicard)